bekk/bekk-christmas/post/kotlin/making-games-with-kotlin.md

     }
 ```

-... input info...
+LibGDX has already mapped all keybindings to reasonable names for us and \[Gdx.input](https://libgdx.badlogicgames.com/ci/nightlies/docs/api/com/badlogic/gdx/Input.html) contains methods for checking input state.
+In this Christmas themed game we just want to check if a button is pressed and move Santa based on that.

 Every game needs some good core game play.
-This won't have much of that, but lets add some randomness and "gravity"!
+This game won't have much of that, but lets add some randomness and "gravity"!

 ```kotlin
     private fun logic() {